buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

     f.addStep(DirectoryUpload(slavesrc="docs",
                     masterdest="~/public_html/docs"))

-The :class:`DirectoryUpload` step will create all necessary directories and transfers empty directories, too.
+The :bb:step:`DirectoryUpload` step will create all necessary directories and transfers empty directories, too.

-The ``maxsize`` and ``blocksize`` parameters are the same as for :class:`FileUpload`, although note that the size of the transferred data is implementation-dependent, and probably much larger than you expect due to the encoding used (currently tar).
+The ``maxsize`` and ``blocksize`` parameters are the same as for :bb:step:`FileUpload`, although note that the size of the transferred data is implementation-dependent, and probably much larger than you expect due to the encoding used (currently tar).

 The optional ``compress`` argument can be given as ``'gz'`` or ``'bz2'`` to compress the datastream.

+.. bb:step:: StringDownload
+.. bb:step:: JSONStringDownload
-.. _Transfering-Strings:
+.. bb:step:: JSONPropertiesDownload

 Transfering Strings
 ~~~~~~~~~~~~~~~~~~~